Wednesday, December 4, 2019

 LAMENTING LACK OF TRANSPARENCY BY AUTHORITIES

 For example, some press reports claim that Lisanne Froon’s foot bones had been broken in such a way that could “only” result from a fall.
-But without access for independent review, Dr. Reichs says she can’t be sure: “I would have to know more or see the bones.
+But as you could read in an earlier blog post here, the IMELCF did not detect any metatarsal or other foot fractures whatsoever in Lisanne's foot..
+And without access for independent review, Dr. Reichs also says she can’t be sure: “I would have to know more or see the bones.
 Or the boot [found with Lisanne’s foot in it].
 So many causes of fracture are possible,” she says, including a “crush fracture” as opposed to a fall.
 “I always found it odd that there was no evidence of animal scavenging observed,” said Dr. Reichs in an email to Kryt.
 From the description of the environment and the probable timing of death, and “given water transport and exposure in a forest-riverine micro-climate, I would expect to see scoring, abrasion, or scavenging”.
 But on the other hand Dr Reichs has also said in an email to Jeremy Kryt: “In my opinion accidental death is the most probable considering all the factors and findings.”
 Exposed regions on sandbars or along the banks also receive more sunlight, which could account for the observed bone bleaching after the soft tissue is sloughed off.
 Dr. Reichs said however also that some forensic mysteries surrounding the case do still warrant further investigation—such as the fact that Panama’s national coroner reported that he failed to detect any abrasions or trauma during a microscopic examination of the remains.
 “I would expect to see damage due to animal scavenging,” repeated Reichs, But she then fell back on one of the more often heard principal questions; why would any criminal or criminals “leave cash, a passport, and electronics in the back pack?

 YOUTUBER WEIGHS IN ON THE FRACTURES

-Regarding these broken foot bones, in this youtube video, Peaked Interest discusses the specific fracture of Lisanne's foot
+Regarding these later discovered (according to the NFI) broken foot bones in Lisanne's foot, in this youtube video Peaked Interest discusses the specific fracture of Lisanne's foot

 Peaked Interests view is mirroring what someone calling himself 'Unwelcomed' wrote me: "The Panamanian authorities state that the broken metatarsal bones in Lisanne's foot "prove" a fall, but this type of foot injury isn't a falling injury at all: you only get this type of injury from blunt force impact to the top of the foot.
 So when it got hit by a weapon for instance, or a rock fell on the top of her foot...
 Falling injuries are nearly exclusively resulting in damage to the tibia or heel of your foot.
 And if they had fallen into the water from great height, they would have also broken half the bones in their bodies from the impact.
 But there were no injuries to the rib bone or the leg bones."